aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 Here is the specification for how the item encryptor specifically behaves with configured scan beacons.

 A `DynamoDBTableEncryptionConfig` object provides the list of Scan Beacons associated with the table which is associated with an operation.
-Various Request and Respose objects are transformed, based on these Scan Beacons.
+Various Request and Response objects are transformed, based on these Scan Beacons.

 ### Overview